 Frist Campus Center employs approximately 75 students and offers a wide range of positions.
-Some positions are extremely visible and require working with the campus community and visitors, while others require working in an office environment.
+All positions are extremely visible and require working with the campus community and visitors.
+Some positions require walking around the building and tending to events, while others require working in an office environment.
 Some positions require working Monday through Friday during the daytime hours, and other positions require working early morning, night, and/or weekend hours.
-Work hours are flexible, and positions are available throughout the academic year as well as in the summer months.
+Work hours are flexible, and positions are available throughout the academic year as well as during Reunions and in the summer months.
 Available positions include:

-Building supervisors Office assistants Program assistants Production assistants Ticket associates Welcome Desk attendants
+Assessment Assistants Building supervisors Office assistants Program assistants Production assistants Ticket associates Welcome Desk attendants

-Student positions are posted on the Student Employment Office website as well as the Frist Campus Center website at www.princeton.edu/ frist/employment.html.
+Student positions are posted on the Student Employment Office website as well as the Frist Campus Center website at www.princeton. edu/frist/employment.html.